 The Abberley Hall Foundation was set up in 2001 under the chairmanship of Gilbert Rodway.
 He was succeeded in 2007 by Guy Ashton, the grand-nephew of Gilbert Ashton who was Headmaster for forty years until 1961.
-Guy has handed over to Rhoddy Swire who is the current incumbent.
+Rhoddy Swire took over in 2008 and handed over to Vernon Taylor in 2015.

 Gilbert Rodway QC (Chairman 2001-7)